libsdl-org/SDL/docs/README-migration.md

 * SDL_SetWindowData() - use SDL_GetWindowProperties() instead
 * SDL_CreateWindowFrom() - use SDL_CreateWindowWithProperties() with the properties that allow you to wrap an existing window

-SDL_Window id type is named SDL_WindowID
+The SDL_Window id type is named SDL_WindowID
+The SDL_WindowFlags enum should be replaced with Uint32

 The following symbols have been renamed:
 * SDL_WINDOW_ALLOW_HIGHDPI => SDL_WINDOW_HIGH_PIXEL_DENSITY